ioccc-src/webtool/README.md

 (IOCCC).

+# IMPORTANT NOTE

 <div id="setup">
-# IMPORTANT NOTE: Setup the python environment
+You **MUST setup the python environment** before you run any of the commands in test mode.
 </div>

-The examples below assume you have cd-ed into the top directory for the repo.
+All of examples assume you have **cd-ed into the top directory** where you cloned the [submit tool repo](https://github.com/ioccc-src/submit-tool).

-Each of the examples assumes that you have executed the following:
+Each of the examples in this document assume that you have executed the following:

 ```sh
 rm -rf venv __pycache__ && python3 -m venv venv